mgernand/AspNetCore.Authentication.ApiKey/README.md

 Setting it up is quite simple.
 You will need basic working knowledge of ASP.NET Core 2.0 or newer to get started using this library.

 There are 3 different ways of using this library to do it's job.
 All ways can be mixed if required.
-1. Using the implementation of *IApiKeyProvider*
+1. Using the implementation of *IApiKeyAuthenticationService*
 2. Using *ApiKeyOptions.Events* (OnValidateKey delegate) which is same approach you will find on Microsoft's authentication libraries
-3. Using an implementation of *IApiKeyProviderFactory* that is registered in the *IServiceCollection*
+3. Using an implementation of *IApiKeyAuthenticationServiceFactory* that is registered in the *IServiceCollection*

 Notes:
 - It requires Realm to be set in the options if SuppressWWWAuthenticateHeader is not set.
-- If an implementation of IApiKeyProvider interface is used as well as options.Events.OnValidateKey delegate is also set then this delegate will be used first.
+- If an implementation of IApiKeyAuthenticationService interface is used as well as options.Events.OnValidateKey delegate is also set then this delegate will be used first.
-- If an implementation of IApiKeyProviderFactory interface is registered in the IServiceCollection the IApiKeyProvider instances are tried to be created using the factory, but if no instance is returned by the factory the fallback is to use the configured IApiKeyProvider implementation type.
+- If an implementation of IApiKeyAuthenticationServiceFactory interface is registered in the IServiceCollection the IApiKeyProvider instances are tried to be created using the factory, but if no instance is returned by the factory the fallback is to use the configured IApiKeyAuthenticationService implementation type.

 **Always use HTTPS (SSL Certificate) protocol in production when using API Key authentication.**